dakom/shipyard-scenegraph/README.md

 6. Run `trs_to_local` and `local_to_world` systems (like on a tick), and all the Local and World transforms will be propogated.

 It is possible to set `LocalTransform` directly.
-However, doing this will _not_ push the changes in the other direction (e.g. to the TRS components).
+However, doing this will _not_ push the changes in the other direction (e.g. to the TRS components) and, for now, you need to make sure to also set the `DirtyTransform` flag so that it knows to push it to `WorldTransform`

 # Components and Systems